 Have high cholesterol

 Have heart disease in your family

 Look at legs and feet daily for sores, scratches, cracks, blisters, and redness.
-Report them to your doctor or nurse.
+Report them to your provider or nurse.

 Wash your legs and feet daily with mild soap and water.
 Avoid soaking.
 Dry well.